When Is Chemotherapy Used for Non-Small Cell Lung Cancer?

 “The decision whether to give a patient chemotherapy primarily depends upon the stage of cancer,” says Simon.
 Other factors, such as your health and ability to tolerate treatment also come into play.

-Here are the current guidelines for chemotherapy in lung cancer
+Here are the current guidelines for chemotherapy in lung cancer patients:

 Stage I. Most people with Stage I cancer do not receive chemotherapy.
 However, in some cases, chemotherapy may be used after surgery to help kill any remaining cancer cells.

 Stage II.
 Chemotherapy is usually given after surgery as an adjuvant therapy to help kill any remaining cancer cells.